Low-cost Earth-abundant Na-ion Storage (LENS) Consortium

 - Virginia Tech

-This team of six national labs and eight universities, including four minority serving institutions (MSIs), collectively possesses decades of experience studying and developing novel materials for sodium-ion batteries (NIBs).
-Each member of our team has been carefully chosen to fill a critical need to ensure rapid improvement to NIB technology.
+The LENS team collectively possesses decades of experience studying and developing novel materials for sodium-ion batteries (NIBs).
+Each member has been carefully chosen to fill a critical need to ensure rapid improvement to NIB technology.
 The team brings expertise in new material discovery, controlled synthesis, cost-effective scale-up, reproducible cell assembly from coin to 2-Ah pouch cells, comprehensive cell design and testing, multimodal characterization, technoeconomic analysis (TEA), and modeling across scales.